Logiqx/wsw-results/docs/team/motions.md

 ##### Overview

 Here's a quick overview of what needs to be done for all of the Motions.
-It is best performed by two persons; one person turning on the motions and the other person checking the console output on the laptop.
+It can be performed by two persons; one person turning on the motions and the other person checking the console output on the laptop.

 ![img](img/process.png)